linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

     sudo snap install rocketchat-server
     ```

-Once the installation has finished, the Rocket.Chat server starts up, typically running by default on `localhost:3000`.
+Once the installation is finished, the Rocket.Chat server starts up, typically running by default on `localhost:3000`.

 #### Setting Up a Reverse Proxy Server